Ancaster, Ontario: History

 In an age before steam power, the wilderness that would become Ancaster had an early economic advantage because it existed amidst a natural break in the Niagara Escarpment.
-Thus even its relatively minor water resources were valuable because they were easily accessible.
-Just as vital an influence in Ancaster's rapid development was that it already had access to two very important prehistoric First Nations roads.
+Thus, even its relatively minor water resources were valuable because they were easily accessible.
+Just as vital an influence in Ancaster's rapid development was that it already had access to two crucial prehistoric First Nations roads.
 The first European settlers to set foot in this region would have encountered the Iroquois Trail and the Mohawk Trail intersecting precisely in the area that would eventually become Ancaster Village.
-This aboriginal Iroquois trail had become the most important transportation route in Upper Canada.
-It meandered down the escarpment from the future Ancaster into what would eventually become Hamilton, Ontario, towards present day Lewiston, New York, eventually linking up with similar aboriginal trails in New York.
-In the other direction the Iroquois trail led from present-day Ancaster to what would eventually become the town of Brantford, Ontario, whereupon the trail then branched off into the Detroit Path and the Long Point trail.
+This aboriginal Iroquois trail had become the most critical transportation route in Upper Canada.
+It meandered down the escarpment from the future Ancaster into what would eventually become Hamilton, Ontario, towards present-day Lewiston, New York, eventually linking up with similar aboriginal trails in New York.
+In the other direction, the Iroquois trail led from present-day Ancaster to what would eventually become the town of Brantford, Ontario, at which point the trail branched off into the Detroit Path and the Long Point trail.
 By 1770, the 80-kilometre Mohawk Trail was essentially the escarpment accompaniment of the lakeside Iroquois trail.
-The Mohawk Trail ran parallel to the Iroquois trail and originated and diverged from the Iroquois trail in present-day Queenston, Ontario, until finally ending and reconnecting to the Iroquois Trail in present-day Ancaster at what is now known as the intersection of Rousseaux and Wilson Street.
-The two trails interconnected in four locations along the Mohawk Trail's 80-kilometre route when favourable escarpment conditions permitted.
-By 1785, the Iroquois Trail passing through present day Ancaster had been widened to accommodate horse and buggy traffic.
-Another influential road that intersected the Mohawk Trail very close to Ancaster Village was the Twenty Mile road that followed the Twenty Mile Creek up to present day Smithville, Ontario, and beyond.
-Lastly, Ancaster also had fertile soil and abundant fresh water which encouraged pioneer settlers to arrive in this region to clear the land and plant crops for subsistence agriculture.
+The Mohawk Trail ran parallel to the Iroquois Trail.
+It originated and diverged from the Iroquois Trail in present-day Queenston, Ontario, until finally ending and reconnecting to the Iroquois Trail in present-day Ancaster at what is now known as the intersection of Rousseaux and Wilson Street.
+The two trails had been interconnected in four locations along the Mohawk Trail's 80-kilometre route when favourable escarpment conditions permitted.
+By 1785, the Iroquois Trail passing through present-day Ancaster had been widened to accommodate horse and buggy traffic.
+Another influential road that intersected the Mohawk Trail very close to Ancaster Village was the Twenty Mile Road that followed the Twenty Mile Creek up to present day Smithville, Ontario, and beyond.
+Lastly, Ancaster also had fertile soil and abundant fresh water, which encouraged pioneer settlers to arrive in this region to clear the land and plant crops for subsistence agriculture.